yu-yama/bf-interpreter/README.md

 mkdir build
 cd build
 cmake ..
+make
 ```
-1. The executable will be generated as `BFInterpreter`
+1. An executable will be generated as `BFInterpreter` in the `build` directory

 ## How to
 #### Read from file(s)